 People who have used LG’s 4G and 5G smartphones for more than a month will be eligible to apply for the program scheduled to run through September 25.

 They can exchange their LG smartphones for Apple’s iPhone 12 or iPhone 12 mini.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 Such a promotion is separate from existing trade-in programs by local mobile carriers that are subscription-based, reports Yonhap news agency.

-This is the first time that Apple has decided to launch a trade-in programme for users of other smartphone brands.
+This is the first time that Apple has decided to launch a trade-in program for users of other smartphone brands.
 It will run exclusively in South Korea.

-Market watchers said the latest move will help Apple absorb some users of LG smartphones following the South Korean tech giant’s decision to exit from the mobile business.
+Market watchers said the latest move would help Apple absorb some users of LG smartphones following the South Korean tech giant’s decision to exit from the mobile business.

-Last month, LG announced it will withdraw from the smartphone business by July 31 after years of money-losing performance.
+Last month, LG announced it would withdraw from the smartphone business by July 31 after years of money-losing performance.

 To expand its dominant status, Samsung will also offer a similar trade-in program targeting LG smartphone users.

 Samsung’s promotion will run through June 30 and will exchange Galaxy S21, Galaxy Z Fold2, Galaxy Flip 5G and Galaxy Note 20 devices for used 4G and 5G LG smartphones.